 Our female client, in her mid 20s, was charged with reckless driving, driving under the influence of alcohol and driving without a motor driver's license.
 Pleas of not guilty entered after our assessment of the evidence revealed that the prosecution would not be able to prove, beyond reasonable doubt, the identity of the driver.
 After numerous court appearances and an adjourned trial in Armadale Magistrates Court the prosecution agreed they could not prove the charges and offered no evidence.
 The charges were dismissed and our client was awarded $8,800 in costs.

 Our female client, in her mid 40s, was charged with assaulting her ex-partner on his business premises during a dispute about his infidelity.
 Our client was found not guilty after Magistrate agreed with our submission that the evidence did not disclose the intentional application of force such to constitute an assault.
 The charge was dismissed and the prosecution was ordered to pay costs of $8,800.

 Our client, a 27-year-old back packer from the UK, was charged with stealing over $250,000 cash from her employer when she worked as an Assistant Manager for 15 months at a tavern in WA's far north.
 Following a six-day District Court trial our client was acquitted on all 58 counts of stealing as a servant.

-Our client, a 37-year-old public servant, was charged with two offences of possession of a prohibited drug, namely DMAA (a sports food supplement used by body builders).
+Our client, a public servant in his 30's, was charged with two offences of possession of a prohibited drug, namely DMAA (a sports food supplement used by body builders).
 A conviction for the offences would adversely affect our client's ability to secure a security license in his new job.
 After thoroughly reviewing the evidence we made a public interest submission to the WA Police outlining the reasons why the evidence was not capable of proving our client knew the training supplement he used contained the recently prohibited DMAA.
 The prosecution dismissed both charges after three appearances in the Magistrates Court.